2021 – ongoing.

 Shortlisted for S+T+ARTS Repairing the Present, January 2022.

-In collaboration with Yujie Wang.
+By Trans-Species Collective in collaboration with Yujie Wang.

 What practices can we use to develop our listening and sensorial abilities to be able to tune in to other non-human mind and be open to witnessing those of which we’re not aware?